The WWF is run at a local level by the following offices...

 Complainants are encouraged to reach out to local senior staff directly.
 However, should there be a preference to communicate your concerns in a more confidential manner, WWF-Malaysia offers a variety of channels as follows:

-1. For issues related to general inappropriate conduct, contact WWF-Malaysia’s People and Culture Department:
+1. For issues related to general inappropriate conduct, contact WWF-Malaysia’s People and Culture Department by completing this form.

-2. In the event the issue is related to the People and Culture Department or the Senior Management team, including Executive Director/CEO and People and Culture, you may email your concerns to: firstname.lastname@example.org
+2. In the event the issue is related to the People and Culture Department or the Senior Management team, including Executive Director/CEO, you may raised your concerns by completing this form which will be reviewed by the Chair of our Audit Committee.

 3. For issues related to WWF-Malaysia’s projects, you may contact the Complaints Focal Point by: